 CDW indicates the basic insurance or the maximum amount for which the car is covered in case of an accident or problem.
 Many companies ask for a very hefty deposit, this is done as a hold on your credit card and can often be up to €5000.
 This is done if you just take CDW and no other insurance.
 Car rental companies treat the CDW as a waiver of their right to make the renter pay for damages to the car.

 The cost of CDW can vary greatly from company to company.
 Most car rental websites based in Ireland with a .ie and not a .com will include it in the quote.
 If you use a non-Irish based site like Hertz.com, it won’t be included.
 Make sure you know what the rate is before you rent.

 This type of insurance is sold to you as complete coverage and supposedly covers all damages to the vehicle and to the people.
 It is paid as a daily rate; it may also include theft of the car but not your personal belongings.
 No credit card deposit is retained because in the event of an accident or a problem the car rental company will pay for everything… By purchasing this extra insurance your liability for the vehicle will be down to €0.00-€300.

 The rental agencies are not great at either explaining the full ramifications of this and they do like to hide it.
 Often this still doesn’t cover things like tires, and windows.
 A lot of people are fooled into purchasing this but you can by-pass this very expensive option but a massive hold will be put on your credit card.
 Another way to overcome this is to purchase a European based excess insurance policy, which is substantially cheaper than the rental agencies.
 This can be seen here at European Car Hire Excess.

 3. Roadside Protection

-Roadside Protection is essentially another way for the car hire agencies to extract more money from you.
+Roadside Protection is essentially another way for car hire agencies to extract more money from you.
 RP covers the tires, windows lost keys and the call out charges for tow trucks and roadside assistance coverage

 4. Children’s car seats and boosters